Expanding Opportunities for Each Child

 Grant Focus Areas

-The FY25 EOEC NC grant programming should expand access to and increase enrollment in school improvement activities for low-achieving students.
+The FY26 EOEC NC grant programming should expand access to and increase enrollment in school improvement activities for low-achieving students.

 The grant includes several focus areas: Advanced CourseworkCareer PathwaysPersonalized Learning, Credit Recovery and Academic Acceleration, and Graduation Pathways.
 These areas allow LEAs to create and expand programming that would not otherwise be available:

 • Advanced Coursework: Opportunities to earn college credit in high school.
-Advanced coursework can include Advanced Placement (AP) and College Credit Plus (CCP) courses.
+Advanced coursework can include Advanced Placement (AP), International Baccalaureate (IB) and College Credit Plus (CCP) courses.

 • Career Pathways: Course options with work-based learning opportunities that lead to the attainment of a secondary school diploma and at least one industry-recognized credential.

-• Personalized Learning: Opportunities to customize the learning experience to each student’s unique skills, abilities, preferences, background, and experiences.
-Personalized learning activities can be offered through blended, digital, or project-based learning activities.
+• Personalized Learning: Opportunities that customize learning to meet the student’s unique skills, abilities, preferences, background, and lived experiences.
+Personalized learning activities can be offered through blended, digital, or project-based learning activities that lead to credit attainment.

 • Credit Recovery and Academic Acceleration: Courses that lead to a regular high school diploma by allowing students to recover credits they did not successfully obtain or to take courses typically offered to a higher-grade band.